Celtic Rewilding

 Celtic Rewilding, formally known as Celtic Reptile & Amphibian, is a conservation company, established in 2020, by Harvey Tweats and Tom Whitehurst, with the initial aim of reintroducing extinct reptiles and amphibians back to rewilding projects within the UK.
 However, the company's scope has since broadened to all lost species of the UK and northern Europe.
 It is based in Leek, Staffordshire.

 History

 The company was conceptualised after founder Harvey Tweats visited the River Otter beaver trial, where Eurasian Beavers were reintroduced, creating habitats that would have supported extinct amphibian species, as they are ecosystem engineers.
-However, the beaver was hunted to extinction in the 16th century, leading amphibian species to also slip into extirpation, only for beavers to be released hundreds of years later, after the extinction of many amphibian species.
-This means the only way these species could return is through direct reintroduction.
-Tweats was also inspired by reintroduction expert Derek Gow.
+However, the beaver was hunted to extinction in the 16th century and together with wetland drainage, caused amphibian species slipped into extirpation, only for beavers to be released hundreds of years later, creating the correct conditions in the modern world for the possible reintroduction of such extinct amphibian species.
+The only way these species could return is through direct human intervention.
 Later, Tom Whitehurst joined, handling the technical and accounting aspects of Celtic Reptile & Amphibian (now Celtic Rewilding).